RMasterBot/RMasterBot/README.md

     * if you have jobs you can add files here
 * models
     * models for convert json into js classes

-You have to add a single file 'install.json' placed at the root.
+You have to add a single file *install.json* placed at the root.
-It will contain, bot name and forlder, configuration setup and additionals packages:
+It will contain, bot name, bot folder, configuration setup and additionals packages:
 ```
 {
   "bot_name" : "test",